ratzz64/MIE-Robolution-Techathon-/B.Tech Tricks/Q3. Notifying kitchen staff in real-time/README.md

    A customer places an order using the table smart pad (ESP32 device).After that the smart pad sends an HTTP POST request to the Node.js server with order details.

 2. **Order Processing**:
-   The order is then saved to the database.After saving, the server *emits a WebSocket event* (`newOrder`) to all connected kitchen dashboard clients.
+   The order is then saved to the database.After saving, the server emits a websocket event (`newOrder`) to all connected kitchen dashboard clients.

 3. **Kitchen Notification**:
-   The kitchen dashboard is connected via WebSocket, *instantly receives the new order* without needing to refresh.The kitchen staff can view the new order immediately on their screen.
+   The kitchen server is connected to the Websocket.So the the stuffs are notified quickly without needing to refresh.

 ---